Fish oil (omega-3s) as a cure for early tooth decay and toothache

 Fish oil in gels costs $5 per month and provides good joints and good teeth, but I prefer eating the fish oil margarine, it tastes good and is even cheaper.

 Fish oil vs. flax oil as a source of omega-3 fatty acidsl

 You may have heard about Dr. Budwig's cancer treatment centered around flax oil and quark/cottage cheese.
 It's possible that the flaxoil didn't work for Filip because he didn't metabolise it properly into the DHA and EPA already "ready-made", i.e. immediately available, in fish oil.

-Fish oil is high in the “long chain” omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Flaxseed oil is 58% LNA (or ALA) part of which is used by the body as a precursor for these long chains fatty acids (using the enzyme D6D desaturase).
+Fish oil is high in the “long-chain” omega-3 fatty acids, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+Flaxseed oil is 58% LNA (or ALA) part of which is used by the body as a precursor for these long-chain fatty acids (using the enzyme D6D desaturase).

 In any case, I would advise to do some research before buying any fish oil products.
 (Incidentally, krill oil while possibly safer is not an eco-friendly [sustainable] source of marine omega 3s).